-Macaroni and Cheese Stuffed Portobello Mushrooms – Gooey, golden goodness on a fork!
-This delicious and easy meal comes together in just 30 minutes, and your family will love it!
+These Macaroni and Cheese Stuffed Portobello Mushrooms is a delicious and easy meal that comes together in just 30 minutes, and your family will love it!

 First of all, I want to apologize because I have been kind of MIA lately.
 Things have been a bit crazy around here!
 And my friend “the weather” doesn’t want to cooperate with me.
 Seriously, I am not exaggerating.
 In February my kids when to school only 4 days due to school closing for inclement weather.
 They are going nuts, and so am I. We’re so ready for spring!

 Another reason for my absence is that I’m working on a project that has me very excited: My first e-book.
 This is something I’ve wanted to do for a long time.
 I cannot tell you much about it yet.
 Ummm okayyy.
 A hint.
 My family has been eating lots of cupcakes, cakes and cookies.
 I’m giggling while I write this.

 For those crazy-busy days, easy dinner ideas always come in handy.
 That is the case of this delicious Macaroni and Cheese Stuffed Portobello Mushrooms!

 I am still in shock because of my very picky eaters like mushrooms!
 I don’t know how or when that happened but they do.
 That makes this mama happy, because mushrooms, in my opinion, are superfoods.
 They pack a whole lot of goodness and are very versatile.

 So to make them even more irresistible I stuffed them with my kid’s all-time-favorite food: Mac and Cheese, and not any mac and cheese but Horizon Mac and Cheese!!!